b4yuan/sefa_classroom/combinedSystem/combinedSystem.md

 As a user, everything is ran from runSystem.py.
 This is the core script of the system as it integrates all functions into one process.

 ### Running runSystem.py
 This file should be run from a command line in a Linux based system.
 It will not work on Windows.
 There are a few options that can be specified when running.
+At least one option of the three grade options _must_ be specified for the program to run.

 - Grade a single homework: Call the file with the tag `--hw_name` and the name of the homework.
 The name of the homework can be the full name or even just the number.
 `python3 runSystem.py --hw_name HW02Sort`